UPDATE: 25th March, 2021

 We have just launched an update to this analysis!

 Samples are now compared against the genomic sequences of the isolates in each Microbiome standard, as sequenced and assembled by ATCC in conjunction with One Codex.
 Previous versions of the pipeline used public assemblies for these species.

 We've updated how we calculate the Relative Abundance score for each control.
 We now use a scoring system based on a scaled Aitchison Distance between your sample and the expected abundances of the microbes in this control.
 Previous versions of the pipeline used Pearson Correlation to calculate the Relative Abundance score.

 If you need to run the previous analysis job on any of your new samples, or if you would like to run the new job on your old samples, reach out to us at firstname.lastname@example.org, and we will be more than happy to help.

 Every dataset is aligned against the set of organisms in the input mixtures, as well as the complete set of references in the One Codex Database (for WGS samples) or Targeted Loci Database (for 16S samples).
 The abundance of each detected organism is used to calculate the scores (ranging from 0-100%) for True Positives, Relative Abundance, and False Positives.

 Read Alignment: Alignment of reads against the set of organisms in the input mixtures is executed using BWA (

 v1.4) is used to process the resulting SAM file (

-- Relative Abundance: The Relative Abundance Score is the Pearson correlation coefficient between the known input organism abundances and the detected abundances (based on genome-size adjusted read counts).
+Relative Abundance: A score between 0 and 100%, based on a scaled Aitchison distance between the detected organism abundances and the known input abundances (based on genome-size adjusted read counts).